GoodOwl/CheatSheetGenerator/src/Lithuania/reverse/column1.md

 * **Cepelinai** (zeppelins) – potato dumplings stuffed with meat, mushrooms, or cheese
 * **Šakotis** - sort of butter cookie, buy the one with butter and not margarine

+# Free attractions - Last Sunday
+The entrance to museums and galleries managed by the Lithuanian Ministry of Culture is free of charge on the last Sunday of each month.
+Some places still require to order a ticket (for free) so check ahead to avoid the queues.

 # Getting rid of small coins

 Go to a self-checkout in Maxima that accepts cash and feed it all your coins.
 It will return you change with big coins